jucie/basic/README.md

 # basic
 A compiler for BASIC programming language.

+This tool understands what is in David H. Ahl's own words "the gold standard of microcomputer BASICs: MITS Altair 8K BASIC, Rev. 4.0 (ix)."
-This tool has been tested against every program from the 70's bestseller "BASIC Computer Games" by David H. Ahl.
+It has been tested against every program from Ahl's bestseller "BASIC Computer Games".
 More information can be found here:

 https://www.atariarchives.org/basicgames

-Source files for the book programs are available in the "pool" folder for your delight.
+Source files from the book are available in bcg.zip for your convenience.
 Please keep in mind that those programs are extremely simple if compared to today standards.

-To be able to compile such antique source code, this compiler understands what is in David H. Ahl's own words "the gold standard of microcomputer BASICs: MITS Altair 8K BASIC, Rev. 4.0 (ix)."
+They were written to be used with TTY terminals.

 By default this BASIC compiler reads from standard input and writes to standard output.
-That behaviour may be modified by specifying paths for input and output files.
-E.g:
+That behaviour may be modified by specifying paths for input and output files, like this:

 basic -in civilwar.bas -out civilwar.c